Tiny houses

 How is the location of tiny houses chosen?

-The location of tiny houses is based on the residents having good access to services and public transport and an opportunity to enhance their social activity and community involvement.
+Tiny house locations are chosen to provide residents with good access to services and public transportation, and opportunities to increase their engagement and community participation.
 Where required, special care will be taken to minimize noise and improve the general appearance with landscaping around the houses.
 The landscaping should also provide shelter from the wind.

 Who decides on the location of tiny houses?